 - raw vegetables, such as broccoli, cauliflower, and spinach

-It is best to speak to a doctor or dietician before adopting a low-fiber diet.
+Speaking with a doctor or dietitian before adopting a low fiber diet is best.
 They can provide advice on which foods to avoid.

 In people with celiac disease and non-celiac gluten intolerance, eating foods containing gluten causes digestive symptoms similar to those of MC, including diarrhea and abdominal pain.
 People with celiac disease are more likely to have MC than people without this condition.

 A person with MC should see their doctor for a blood test to rule out celiac disease.
 There is no cure for celiac disease, but a gluten-free diet will help minimize or prevent symptoms.

-Gluten is a general name for the proteins that are naturally present in wheat, rye, and barley, which are types of cereal grain.
-People with celiac disease should avoid foods that contain gluten, such as:
+Gluten is a general name for the naturally present proteins in cereal grains, such as wheat, rye, and barley.
+People with celiac disease should avoid foods that contain gluten.

-Certain carbohydrates, including fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs), are difficult for the body to digest and can cause digestive symptoms.
+FODMAPs are certain carbohydrates (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) that the body has difficulty digesting.
+They can also cause digestive symptoms.
 People on a low-FODMAP diet avoid foods containing these carbohydrates.
 Foods that contain these carbohydrates